btroia/basis-data-export/README.md

 Utility that exports and saves your Basis B1 device's uploaded sensor data.
 You can learn more about Basis at [http://www.mybasis.com/](http://www.mybasis.com/)

+> UPDATE AUGUST 3, 2016 -

+> Intel (who acquired Basis) has notified users that they will be discontinuing all Basis devices and services on December 31, 2016.
+Make sure to download all of your data before then!
+See [http://www.mybasis.com/safety/](http://www.mybasis.com/safety/) to learn more.

 ## Instructions

 In order to use this script, you must already have a Basis account (and a Basis B1 band).